TaylorPlovanich/MART341-WebDesignHomework/Assignment3/READMe.md

 ## Introduction

-This is what I did for Assignment 3
+This is what I did for Assignment 3.
+I'm pretty sure that I did everythng correctly.

 **Key Points:**
 - Went through Markdown Tutorial